Alan Dodd

 Alan Dodd (born 20 September 1953) is an English former professional footballer who played in England for Stoke City, Wolverhampton Wanderers and Port Vale; he also played in Sweden and the Republic of Ireland.

 An England under-23 international defender, he made 402 of his 520 Football League career appearances at Stoke City between 1972 and 1982.
-He was voted Stoke's Player of the Year in 1980, and helped the "Potters" to win promotion out of the Second Division in 1978–79.
-He spent 1982 to 1985 with Wolves, and helped the club to win promotion into the First Division in 1982–83.
+He was voted Stoke's Player of the Year in 1980.
+He helped the "Potters" to win promotion out of the Second Division in 1978–79.
+He spent 1982 to 1985 with Wolves and helped the club to win promotion into the First Division in 1982–83.
 He spent the remainder of the 1980s with various clubs across Europe, playing for IF Elfsborg, Port Vale, GAIS, Cork City, Landskrona BoIS, and Rocester.
-He won promotions to the Swedish top-flight with both Elfsborg and GAIS.
+He won promotions to the Swedish top flight with both Elfsborg and GAIS.

 Career

 Dodd was born in Stoke-on-Trent and grew up 'addicted' to football, taking a ball wherever he went.
-He progressed through the Stoke-on-Trent schools team and joined the club he grew up supporting – Stoke City – ahead of a number of interested clubs; he signed as an apprentice in April 1968, and turned professional in October 1969.
-He was signed by chief scout Cliff Birks and played for the reserves at centre half but made his first team debut in midfield due to a large number of injuries to first team players.
-Early in 1973–74, Alan Bloor's injury handed Dodd and extended run in the side.
-He took his chance with ease putting in a number of impressive performances and on Bloor's return manager Tony Waddington was unable to drop Dodd so moved him to right back.
-He was a very versatile player as the occupied all outfield positions bar centre forward during his time at Stoke.
-His performances for Stoke alongside Denis Smith in 1974–75 propelled Dodd into the international scene and he made six appearances for the England under-23 team.
+He progressed through the Stoke-on-Trent Schools team and joined the club he grew up supporting – Stoke City – ahead of several interested clubs; he signed as an apprentice in April 1968, and turned professional in October 1969.
+He was signed by chief scout Cliff Birks and played for the reserves at centre-half but made his first-team debut in midfield due to a large number of injuries to first-team players.
+Early in 1973–74, Alan Bloor's injury handed Dodd an extended run in the side.
+He took his chance with ease, putting in some impressive performances, and on Bloor's return manager Tony Waddington was unable to drop Dodd so moved him to right-back.
+He was a very versatile player and occupied all outfield positions bar centre-forward during his time at Stoke.
+His performances for Stoke alongside Denis Smith in 1974–75 propelled Dodd into the international scene.
+He made six appearances for the England under-23 team.
 Stoke missed out on the title and after major damage to the Victoria Ground after a severe storm, Stoke were relegated to the Second Division in 1976–77.